White Spots On Ham – Safe To Eat Or Avoid?

 Read on to find out further interesting facts about the white spots ham – afterall, you are going to be eating it!

-White spots on ham are a phenomenon that can occur during the curing process.
+White spots on ham can occur during the curing process.

 These spots can be caused by a number of factors, including the presence of amino acids like tyrosine.